 |Periactin (Cyproheptadine) 4 mg tablet||Antihistamine, appetite stimulant.||1-2 mg per cat||Twice a day|

 |Phenergan (Promethazine) 10 mg tablet||Allergies, anti-emetic (nausea), motion sickness, urticaria, eosinophilic granuloma complex.||5 mg (1/2 tablet)||Twice a day|

 |Polaramine (Dexchlorpheniramine) 6 mg tablet||Allergies, urticaria.||6 mg (1 tablet)||Twice a day|

 |Zyrtec (Cetirizine) 10 mg tablet||Allergies, urticaria.||5 mg (1/2 tablet)||Once a day|

-An antihistamine is administered to your cat for ten days and his response is monitored.
-If there is no improvement, he move on to the next time of antihistamine until a suitable one is found.
+An antihistamine is administered to your cat for ten days, and his response is monitored.
+If there is no improvement, he moves on to the next time of antihistamine until a suitable one is found.

 Steroids are an effective drug to control pruritis and relieve symptoms.
 Injectable steroids will be used initially; these can last between 2-6 months.
 After that, your cat may be given oral steroids.
 Long-term use of steroids carry side effects, so your cat will either be weaned off if possible or kept on the lowest dose possible.
 Use a reliable flea control programme too.